NelsonPHC/Air-Fryer-Recipe/APIDOC.md

 **Error Handling:**
 - Possible 400 (invalid request) errors (all JSON):
-  - If cannot find the recipe for the given name, an error is returned with the message: `{ "message": "Cannot find recipe"}`
+  - If cannot find the recipe for the given name, an error is returned with the message: `{ "message": "Cannot find recipe for ${name}"}`
 - Possible 500 errors (all JSON):`
   - If something else goes wrong on the server, returns an error with the message: `{ "message": "something went wrong on the server"}`